leoyang2/Autopilot/README.md

 # Introduction
 Eventhrough there are some certain reference documentations for the platform EV3dev or Python language, they are always constructed seperately.
 It means that taking all of those knowledge together for a specific project(Like our project) can be a very difficult thing for a beginner.
 So to let us better understand how the hardware works, I am going to update some 'Tutorial' here.
 Follow it and feel free to ask questions.

-As we all know, Logo EV3 is a hardware controller designed for those LEGO peripheral electronic devices, which a thing we can program on it by its software(Or we can call it IDE).
-Normally whitout any add-on stuff(Like sd card or usb devi
+As we all know, Logo EV3 is a hardware controller designed for those LEGO peripheral electronic devices, which is a thing we can program by its software(Or we can call it IDE) and then download it.
+Normally whitout any add-on stuff(Like sd card or usb devices), this controller only works with its own IDE called 'EV3 PROGRAMMER' which is a graphic interface based programming language(like Scrath).

 # Turtrial